 Does franchise apply?

 Most of electric bicycle insurance contracts impose a franchise.
 And a franchise is often not small.
-For example, in Decathlon contract it is a minimum of 10%.
+For example, in the Decathlon contract it is a minimum of 10%.
 It may also apply for Cyclassur policies, if you, for example, did not implement the anti-theft engraving of your e-bike.
-Read more on how to protect your e-bike from theft in this post.

 In case of theft, do not expect a refund or replacement to new.
 Indeed, your insurer will apply a discount on the reimbursement related to the “obsolescence” of your electric bike.